Skip to main content

 Each of the above will have different reasons for not understanding.
 It may help you to try and think of what they might be.
 They may feel helpless or blame themselves.
 They might not know how to act around you.
 They could be worried about how to talk to you and what to say.
 They may feel shut out, neglected, or miss doing the things you used to do together.
 The key to any good relationship is communication.
 Being open and honest is the best way to move forward.
 If you are happy to discuss your illness, let them know what is happening, tell them how you feel and how the condition is affecting you.
 If they do not know what is happening, they don’t have the chance to understand.

 It is hard for people to understand something that they have not experienced themselves.
 You could give them the number of our free Helpline because our volunteers would be happy to talk to them.
-They may find it easier to ask questions of a volunteer they do not know rather than ask you.
+They may find it easier to ask questions to a volunteer they do not know rather than ask you.
 You could also ask them to visit our website or provide them with copies of our leaflets and publications about endometriosis.

 Should I have treatment for my endometriosis?